kubernetes-sigs/kube-scheduler-simulator/docs/api.md

 ## Reset all resources and scheduler configutarion

-clean up all resources and scheduler configuration.
+clean up all resources and restore the initial scheduler configuration.
+(If you didn't pass the initial scheduler configuration via `KUBE_SCHEDULER_CONFIG_PATH`, the default scheduler configuration will be restored.)

 ### HTTP Request